tranngocduy/react-native-boot-screen/README.md

 # react-native-boot-screen

-Display a splash screen on your app starts.
-Hide it when you want.
+Display a full-screen splash screen when your app starts.
+Hide it whenever you want.

+This library is a modified version based on [react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash) and can be used for react-native >= 0.76.

 ### Installation